Continue Your Story

 Home Posts Tagged "senior living"

 OLA works hand-in-hand with families.
 Based on patient needs, OLA will determine what level of care is needed during respite stay.
 There is no minimum or maximum number of days required, but commonly seniors will stay anywhere between 3-14 days.
-“Should a longer respite stay be desired, a prescreening and 10 day processing time will need to be arranged through senior services” states OLA Admissions Coordinator, Paula Hargis.
-“We like to encourage families to include a few personal items when packing for OLA, to make their loved one feel more comfortable and secure throughout their stay.”
+Should a longer respite stay be desired, a prescreening and 10 day processing time will need to be arranged through senior services.
+“We like to encourage families to include a few personal items when packing for OLA, to make their loved one feel more comfortable and secure throughout their stay,” states OLA Admissions Coordinator, Paula Hargis.

 Hargis also mentions, “Senior Services can help families help offset respite care costs through The National Family Caregiver Support Program (NFCSP).”

+While away, the family can call OLA’s Nurses Station to get frequent updates.
+If the family is in the area and would like to stop in, it is nice to take a break from the caregiver role and return to son, daughter, spouse etc. and simply enjoy themselves while visiting.
 Enhance your quality of living and enjoy Our Lady of Angels Retirement Home, a resident-centered community providing high-quality care and rehabilitation services for seniors.
 A welcoming community awaits perspective seniors and their families.
 Call and schedule a tour today.
 To speak directly with OLA’s Admissions Coordinator regarding respite care services, call 815-725-6631 ext.
 4113.

 July is here and so are this month’s activities.
 Along with regularly scheduled weekly activities, we have scheduled some patriotic, space-tacular, and even Christmas in July (yes we said it) to-dos for this month!